Kishan Shah, MD

-Hello, My name is Bellanirys Acosta, and I'm a PGY-II resident at Rutgers NJMS.
-I was born and raised in the Dominican Republic.
-Daughter of two doctors.
-I completed medical school at Universidad Iberoamericana (UNIBE).
-Prior to residency training, I was working as a visiting research fellow for Yale University in New Haven, CT for the department of Psychiatry.
-Specifically at the Learning-Based Recovery Center Division.
-I was involved in different research projects as part of an innovative field known as "digital neurotherapeutics" which involved the improvement of the cognitive skills with the Use of Computer Games in Elderly patients and patients with mild cognitive impairment related to alcohol use.
+My name is Bella Acosta, and I'm currently a PGY-IV resident at Rutgers NJMS.
+I was born and raised in the Dominican Republic, and I completed medical school at Universidad Iberoamericana (UNIBE).
+Prior to starting residency, I had the opportunity to work as a research fellow in the Department of Psychiatry at Yale University, where I collaborated on research about improving cognitive skills for elderly patients and individuals with mild cognitive impairment related to alcohol use.

 Memphis Diaz Garcia, MD

 I knew that I wanted to pursue medicine as a future career.
 Once I was given the honor to learn through the underserved populations of Newark at NJMS, I did not have a clue what path I wanted to take.
 I knew I definitely still enjoyed watching anime and I picked up cooking and ballroom dancing.
 Still, I was confused and almost lost my passion.
 It was when I was exposed to psychiatry during an elective in my third year that I realized my future career goals.
 Personally, I feel that psychiatry is a field that relies on the psychological and social aspects of pathology in addition to the biological aspects that are over-reinforced in our general medical education.
-These aspects seemed even more important in the care of the surrounding communities of Newark.
+These aspects are even more important in the care of the surrounding communities of Newark.
 My introduction to psychiatry aligned very well with my background in anthropology, which has brought me to where I am today.
-Currently, I do not have any plans set in stone regarding what field within psychiatry I want to pursue, but I am interested in women's health, addiction and child and adolescent psychiatry.
+Currently, I plan to apply for Consultation-Liaison Psychiatry fellowship and dedicate my time engaging the diverse populations of patients and cases seen in CL-Psychiatry.
+I hope to continue serving my community as a CL-Psychiatrist in the future.
 Ultimately, in the distant future, I want to somehow return to my studies in medical and cultural anthropology to study the varying cultural perspectives of mental illness and their impact on psychiatric care.

 Sezai Ustun Aydin, MD

 Hi!
-I am Ustun, a PGY-I resident at Rutgers NJMS.
-I am from Turkey where I also completed my medical training and child psychiatry residency (at Pamukkale University) before my residency training at Rutgers NJMS.
+I am Ustun, a PGY-III resident at Rutgers NJMS.
+I am from Turkey where I also completed my medical training and child psychiatry residency before my residency training at Rutgers NJMS.